Algrandeth/Algrandeth/README.md

 <h4 align="left">
-  Middle C# Dev.
+  Middle C# Dev with some DevOps skills.
 I like to solve interesting tasks.
 </h4>

 <h3 align="left">I know and use:</h3>